 Simple Ways to Learn Context Clues

 You know that decoding word sounds is one of the major obstacles to reading fluency.
-You may have also heard that there is another major obstacle…using context clues to decoding word meanings.
+You also know that there is another major obstacle…using context clues to decoding word meanings.

 - Questions that Scaffold Understanding of Context Clues